 Once you have successfully progressed to Senior Lectuer (Grade F) from that point onward you will be expected to work in line with the requirements of Senior Lecturer Role Profile, and will move through the annual increments of Grade F.

 Please note that there are no similar arrangements to progress from Senior Lecturer (Grade F) to Principal Lecturer (Grade G); Principal Lecturer roles will be advertised and appointed through a competitive recruitment and selection process.

-We operate a process for the award of Professorships and Readerships on existing employees of the University.
+We operate a process for the award of Professorships and Associate Professorships (formerly Readerships) on existing employees of the University.
 This is not an annual process but occurs periodically: the frequency and timing of the process and the number of posts available may vary depending on institutional priorities.
 Academic staff will be notified when the process becomes available.

-- The title of Reader is a personal one and reflects an individual’s significant contribution to research-related activities.
+- The title of Associate Professor is a personal one and reflects an individual’s significant contribution to either research-related or other professional activities.

-Please see the Professorial and Readership Appointment Procedure for more details.
+Please see the Professorial and Associate Professorial Procedure 2018 for more details.

 Hear from other staff who've developed their career